-This gives you an idea of the wide range of benefits you can get from a few splashes of essential oils.
-But there are many, many more!
+This gives you an idea of the wide range of benefits you can get from a few splashes of essential oils, but there are many more!

-Sure, a little bottle of essential oil may cost a little bit of money up front, but it will last a long time (because you only use a tiny bit at a time.
+Yes, a bottle of essential oil may cost a little bit of money up front, but it will last a long time.

 How to Use Essential Oils

-There are several ways use essential oils and reap their benefits, such as:
+There are several ways use essential oils and enjoy their benefits, such as:

 - Diffusers.
-You can inhale the oils (aromatherapy) using a diffuser (personally, this is my favorite method because it makes the house smell amazing and my whole family benefits from the properties in the oils).
-If you don’t have a diffuser, you can put a couple of drops of oil on a cotton ball or rub a drop in your hands.
-Breathing in the oils can do things like: kill germs, open your nasal passages and relax you.
+You can inhale the oils (aromatherapy) using a diffuser.
+I love this method because it makes the room smell amazing, and my family benefits from the properties in the oils.
+(If you have pets, check with your vet before diffusing).
+You can also put a couple of drops of oil on a cotton ball or rub a drop on your hands.
+(Learn about my favorite diffuser.)

 - Use topically.
 Essential oils are great rubbed onto skin for things like headaches and sore muscles.
-Tip: When using essential oils topically, it’s important to use a carrier oil so that your skin doesn’t get irritated.
-That’s because the oils are uber concentrated.
-Mixing a few drops in a carrier oil will “carry them” into your skin where they can be absorbed.
+Because they are concentrated, it’s important to use a carrier oil so your skin doesn’t get irritated.
+Mixing a few drops with a carrier oil will “carry them” into your skin where they can be absorbed.
 Carrier oils are vegetable oils like sweet almond oil, jojoba oil, grapeseed oil, olive oil or coconut oil.
-You can use this method to relieve achy muscles, get rid of headaches and open sinus passages.

 Specific Essential Oil Benefits

-I’ve personally used essential oils for some of these common ailments:
+I’ve used essential oils for some of these common ailments:

-- Headaches—I ease headache pain using essential oils in a few different ways.
+- Headaches – I ease headache pain using essential oils in a few different ways.
 For migraines, I put a few drops of lavender, peppermint and eucalyptus oils into a carrier oil.
 After mixing it well, I rub it into the bottoms of my feet, the crown of my head, behind my ears, at my temples, across my forehead, and behind my neck.
-If I have time, I add the same oils to a cool foot bath.
-I soak my feet for 15 minutes and soak up the goodness.
-If you must keep working in spite of a headache (like I often do), you can add the oils to a diffuser to get relief.
+Sometimes, I add the oils to a cool foot bath and soak my feet for 15 minutes.
+You can also add this oil blend to a diffuser.

-- Cuts and scratches; colds, flu – Tea tree oil is wonderful for anything that needs to be de-germified.
+- Cuts and scratches; colds, flu – Tea tree oil is great for anything that needs to be de-germified.
 Not only is it antiviral, it’s also antimicrobial, antifungal, and an antibiotic (and probably some other “anti’s” I’m forgetting).
-In other words, it kills it all!
-Just mix a few drops of into a carrier oil, then rub it on the affected area.
+Just mix a few drops into a carrier oil, then rub it on the affected area.
 If you have a cold, a little tea tree oil mixed into a carrier oil is great to rub under your nose or onto your chest.

 - Sore Muscles – Sometimes, I get super painful fibromyalgia flare-ups.
-A simple recipe of eucalyptus, sage, and basil oils and Epsom’s salt to a bath does wonders.
+A simple recipe of eucalyptus, sage, and basil oils and Epsom’s salt in a bath does wonders.
 As an added essential oil benefit, you’ll also smell great!
 (Learn more about musculoskeletal oils.)